tgallagh/UndergradStuff/Linux/genome_assembly_checks.md

 # Checking genome assembly

 ### common assembly parameters
-* N50=length of contig that is 50% of total genome length
+* N50 is the length of the smallest contig in the set that contains the fewest (largest) contigs whose combined length represents at least 50% of the assembly
+* L50 is the number of contigs whose summed length is N50
 * Number of contigs
 * Total number of bases
 * Shortest contig